Cue/scales/README.md

 ### Pre-requisites

-scales works best when paired with one of the following web frameworks:
+The HTTP statistics viewer in scales requires one of the following web frameworks:

 [Flask](http://flask.pocoo.org/)
 [Tornado](http://www.tornadoweb.org/)
 [Twisted](http://twistedmatrix.com/trac/)

+If you aren't sure, go with Flask; it's compatible with most every other event loop.

 ### Installation